fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 `dim2`: Shall be a scalar of default type `integer`.
 This is an `intent(in)` and `optional` argument.

-#### Note

-Because of `huge(integer :: i) = 2147483647`, the dimensional maximum length of array created by the `eye` function is `2147483647`.

 ### Return value

-Return the identity matrix, i.e. a square matrix with ones on the main diagonal and zeros elsewhere.
+Return the identity matrix, i.e. a matrix with ones on the main diagonal and zeros elsewhere.
 The return value is of type `integer`.

 #### Warning

-If the array that receives the return value of the `eye` function is of `real/complex` type, conversion from `integer` type to `real/complex` type will occur.

-Just as `Fortran` is a strongly typed statically compiled language, be careful with the following statements:
+Since the result of `eye` is of `integer` type, one should be careful about using it in arithmetic expressions.
+For example:
 ```fortran
 real :: A(:,:)
 !> Be careful